-Cause Check method and remedy (1) Two or more of the following have the same address: Outdoor units, indoor units, and controllers. <example> 6600 "01" appears on the remote controller Unit #01 detected the error.
-Two or more units in the system have 01 as their ad- dress.
-Signals are distorted by the noise on the transmission line.</example> Find the unit that has the same address as that of the error source.
+Cause Check method and remedy Two or more of the following have the sam Outdoor units, indoor units, and controller <example> 6600 "01" appears on the remote controlle Unit #01 detected the error.
+Two or more units in the system have 01 dress.</example> Signals are distorted by the noise on the tra- line. source.
 Once the unit is found, correct the address.
 Then, turn off the outdoor units and indoor units, keep them all turned off for at least five minutes, and turn them back on.
-When air conditioning units are operating normally despite the address overlap error Check the transmission wave shape and noise on the transmission line.
-See the section "Investigation of Transmission Wave Shape/Noise."
+When air conditioning units are operating normally despite the address overlap error Check the transmission wave shape and noise on the